Mount Margaret Walking Track

 Time - 30-45 minutes return

 Mount Margaret developers have started construction on a walking trail that is set to rival Castle Hill.
 Located in Alice River next to Rupertswood, Mt Margaret provides an outlook to the coastline and a nice view of the mountain range from the summit.
+It's a great spot for sunrise or sunset.

 Mt Margaret summit is at 264m elevation making it smaller than Castle Hill by 22m.
 Only a hand full of Margaret Estate know of this trail so it's a lot less popular than Castle Hill.
 Also being shorter, the well formed track is easier than Castle Hill but has Guinea grass, Lantana and Rubber vine beside the track.
 The track follows the ridgeline up to the summit.